heavy-syzygy/FYP_NTU/README.md

 FYP Project on ABSA using GPT-3 by OpenAI

 ## Experiments
-All experiemnts can be found under Experiments folder.
+All experiemnts can be found under experiments folder.
 For more info: See fyp_report.pdf

 ## WebApp